Hundreds of clergy have found St Luke’s resilience-building resource invaluable for better wellbeing and sustainable, healthy ministry.

 This course was developed for St Luke’s by Harley Street practice Cognacity, which specialises in mental health and performance.
 It is specifically tailored to clergy and the issues they face and is delivered by a Cognacity psychotherapist.

-For more information or to book this workshop, please email our wellbeing programme manager
+For more information or to book this workshop, please email our wellbeing manager Contact us

 Developing resilience post-pandemic